 Side Effects of Targeted Therapy

 Although targeted therapies have fewer side effects than older cancer treatments, all drugs have a risk of them.
-Which ones you’ll have depend on the drugs you’re given and how your body reacts to them.
+Which ones you’ll have to depend on the drugs you’re given and how your body reacts to them.

 Common ones you may get include: